What is Named Perils Coverage?

 Named Perils or Specified Perils coverage protects you from the perils specifically listed in your insurance policy only.
 Perils not named are excluded from this type of coverage.

 Depending on the type of insurance policy you have, some of all of your property may be covered against Named Perils only.
 A good example of Named Perils coverage is broad form home insurance, in which your building is protected against all risks, but your personal belongings are protected against specific perils only.

-In general, perils covered by a Named Perils policy will generally protect your property from damage due to:
+In general, a Named Perils policy will protect your property from damage due to: